 In spite of what they say, they are unable to act in the best interests of their child.
 It takes a truly disturbed and obsessed person to harm a child by brainwashing them, to remove from a child’s life a loving parent and their extended family and friends who care deeply about the child.
 The programming of a child is done for personal gain.
 These are not people with good parenting skills.
 Children are in their lives to serve them and to help them get their way.
 They are not nurturing and attentive to their child’s needs, nor do they know how to nurture their child emotionally.
 A child is not allowed to grieve for the loss of the target parent, extended family, and friends; they are kept busy taking care of the disturbed parent.

 In family law procedures, we rely heavily on evaluators to assess the psychological underpinnings of a family.
 However, it is rare in psychological evaluations to see a specific diagnosis regarding the disturbed parent’s mental health.
 You might see a comment that there was an elevation in borderline, narcissism, or hysteria, but these labels are rarely used specifically.
 The reason is that when different psychologists attempt to diagnose a disturbed person, they are likely to arrive at different conclusions.
-Also, making a diagnosis is tricky, as there are rarely clean-cut distinctions that can be made.
-Most disorders may also be compounded by complications from drug abuse or alcoholism, post traumatic stress disorder, situational hormonal fluctuations, or obsessive compulsive features.
+Also, making a diagnosis is tricky, as there are rarely clear-cut distinctions that can be made.
+Most disorders may also be compounded by complications from drug abuse or alcoholism, post-traumatic stress disorder, situational hormonal fluctuations, or obsessive-compulsive features.
 Furthermore, courts rely on evidence, not labels.

 However, if a child can be isolated from the toxic parent, there are protocols, developed by Dr. Richard Gardner, for reversing the alienation.
 Others have also developed ways to reverse the programming.
 In one sense, alienating parents have built a house of cards, as the child really wants to love both parents.
 If the severe alienator is legally prevented from being able to poison their minds, many children can be brought back with the right treatment; however, traditional talk therapy has not proven to be helpful.
 The most effective procedure to date is what has been used to deprogram individuals involved in cults.
 In some cases, though, it is simply too late and unlikely that the child will ever understand what happened.
 (Richard Gardner, 2001)